GlennSlade/Reproducibility/README.md

 # Reproducibility of Structure-from-motion photogrammetry for reconstructing vegetation canopies

-This repository contains summary data and the analytical codebase of manuscript
+This repository contains summary data and the analytical codebase of manuscript:
 ### Repeated drone photogrammetry surveys demonstrate that reconstructed canopy heights are sensitive to wind speed but relatively insensitive to illumination conditions.
 ### Contributors: Glenn Slade, Karen Anderson, Hugh A. Graham, and Andrew M. Cunliffe
 Which has been submitted for consideration for publication in Remote Sensing for Ecology and Conservation.